roadrunner-server/roadrunner-docs/docs/en/plugins/locks.md

 # Plugins — Lock

-The RoadRunner lock plugin is a powerful tool that enables you to manage distributed locks in their applications using the RPC protocol.
-By leveraging the benefits of using GO with PHP, it provides a lightweight, fast, and reliable way to acquire, release, and manage locks in a distributed environment.
+The RoadRunner lock plugin is a powerful tool that enables you to manage resource locks in their applications using the RPC protocol.
+By leveraging the benefits of using GO with PHP, it provides a lightweight, fast, and reliable way to acquire, release, and manage locks.
 With this plugin, you can easily manage critical sections of your application and prevent race conditions, data corruption, and other synchronization issues that can occur in multi-process environments.

 > **Warning**
 > RoadRunner lock plugin uses an in-memory storage to store information about locks at this moment.
 When multiple